 Annual formula apportionments are made to States who apply for funds on behalf of local recipients and administer the program.
 The North Carolina Department of Transportation is designated by the G.S.
 136-44.20 to apply for and administer federal and state public transportation funds.
 Eligible local applicants may be state agencies, local public bodies, private nonprofit organizations, Indian tribes and groups, and private operators of public transit services.
 The Community Transportation Program is funded with Section 5311 - Nonurbanized Area Formula Program funds.
 Transportation services must be provided to the general public to receive funding.
-The newly developed Community Connectively Plan (CCP) planning process replaces the Five (5) Year Community Transportation Service Plan (CTSP) planning process.
-The CTSP was completed for FTA Section 5311 grant recipients including state funded human services agencies with the help of professional consultants.
-The new CCP planning process stresses performance, regional connectivity, flexibility and continuous planning.
-IMD has established two (2) categories (Category 1 and Category 2) associated with the size and level of complexity of the agencies.
-The Category 1 CCP will be conducted in-house by the assigned MDS in collaboration with agency's staff based on a IMD schedule.
 As part of the annual application process, applicants are required to sign federal certifications and assurances called Annual Certifications.

 The State's coordinated approach to service delivery allows a single applicant agency within each service area.
 All 100 counties within the State have transportation systems; however, not all systems provide service to the general public.
-An approved

-Community Transportation Services Plan is a prerequisite for funding.
+An approved Community Transportation Services Plan is a prerequisite for funding.
 The plan identifies the applicant agency for the service area, describes the types and levels of service to be provided, addresses vehicle needs and establishes the general public fare structure.

 All applicants are reviewed for program eligibility and approved applicant's programs and budgets are submitted to the NCDOT Board of Transportation for approval.
 The agreement identifies all federal and State requirements for receipt of the funds.
-The agreements are updated as changes in federal, state and local regulations occur.
+The agreements are updated as changes in federal, state, and local regulations occur.
 Annual approved project budgets are transmitted to the local organization following approval of the statewide application by the Federal Transit Administration.